robmuth/blockchain-voting-analysis/README.md

 # Blockchain Voting Gas Analysis

-In this repository we show how we analyzed the Ethereum Mainnet for e-voting smart contracts.
+In this repository we show how we analyzed the Ethereum Mainnet for voting smart contracts.
 All tables with our results can be downloaded from [./results/](./results/) or analyzed again with the following instructions.
+The Jupyter Notebook with all results for the (LaTeX) paper is available in the repo and [Google Colab](https://colab.research.google.com/drive/1oIxMjJu7LQvSMnXiIgC9S_5CgGA_5d2R).

 Required prerequisites:
 - [Ethereum ETL](https://github.com/blockchain-etl/ethereum-etl)